How to post signals?

 The keyword 'Leverage' or 'Lev' and then the desired leverage type & level.

 Mentioning the leveraged exchanges names, for example: "Exchanges: Bybit USDT, Binance Futures".
+In case no leverage type and level are mentioned, the bot will use the default of Isolated x1.

 Entry Zone Signals: